kalpana-da/hubspot-custom-modules/team-members-module/README.md

 | Designation | Text |
 | Description | Rich Text |

-> **Tip:** The Repeater field allows editors to add unlimited team members without changing the module code.
+> **Tip:** The Repeater field allows editors to add unlimited team members without modifying the code.

 ---

-## Step 3 – Add the Module Code
+## Step 3 – Add the Code

-Replace the default generated files with the files from this repository.
+Replace the generated files with the code from this repository.

-- module.html
+- `module.html`
-- module.css
+- `module.css`
-- fields.json
+- `fields.json`

-Save the module.
+Save and publish the module.

 ---

-## Step 4 – Add the Module to a Page
+## Step 4 – Use the Module

 1. Open a HubSpot Page or Template.
 2. Drag the **Team Members Module** onto the page.